A ski shop owner talks about the history of freeskiing gear in 5 minutes: 1995-2023

 2015-2020

-▼Marker “KINGPIN” explanation video
+▼Marker "KINGPIN" explanatory video

 2020-2023

-Left) ROSSIGNOL | BLACKOPS98 (2022) Reason for purchase: The best shape in my opinion for a ski that can be used on slopes, parks, and even side country!
-It's also nice that it's made of metal so you can slide smoothly!
+Left) ROSSIGNOL | BLACKOPS98 (2022) Reason for purchase: I think this is the best shape for skis that can be used on the slopes, in the park, and even in the side country!
+The metal construction also gives it a firm grip!

-Center) ROSSIGNOL | BLACKOPS92 (2023) Reason for purchase: I wanted a slightly narrower ski for ski slopes and side country.
-This ski has nose rocker and is easy to use in all conditions, from flat snow to bad snow to spring snow!
+Center) ROSSIGNOL | BLACKOPS92 (2023) Reason for purchase: I wanted a slightly narrower ski for the slopes and side country.
+These skis have a nose rocker, making them easy to use in all conditions, from flat to bad snow and spring snow!

-Right) ROSSIGNOL|SUPERVIRAGE Ⅵ LTD (2023) Reason for purchase: Good glide and maneuverability!
-The feeling of the ski moving smoothly is very good!
+Right) ROSSIGNOL | SUPERVIRAGE Ⅵ LTD (2023) Reason for purchase: Excellent glide and maneuverability!
+The feeling of the skis moving smoothly is excellent!

 summary

-Völkl REVOLT 90|D=118-90-118mm (174cm) |L=168, 174, 171, 180, 186cm |R=19.5m (174cm)|¥99,000
+Völkl REVOLT 90 | D=118-90-118mm (174cm) | L=168, 174, 171, 180, 186cm | R=19.5m (174cm) | ¥99,000

 ARMADA ARV 94|D=123-94-118mm (178cm) |L=157, 164, 171, 178, 185cm |R=17m (178cm)|¥99,000